 - Neural algorithms underlying diversity in visual feature integration

 - Control strategies of descending command systems for the generation of context-specific locomotor behaviors

 Learn more about research in the Ausborn Lab

-We are currently funded by the National Institutes of Health (NINDS).
+We are currently funded by the National Institutes of Health (NINDS) and the National Science Foundation (CRCNS, DARE).
 Prior funding includes the Edward Jekkal Muscular Dystrophy Association and the German Research Foundation (DfG).